HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 #### `location.search.indexOf("ledger=true") >= 0`

-A poor mans solution allowing the user to select when to use Ledger.
+A poor man's solution allowing the user to select when to use Ledger.
 We'll implement the front-end for that next.

 #### `ProviderEngine`

-Provider engine's are a pattern used to connect an implementation to the Web3.js API.
+Provider engines are a pattern used to connect an implementation to the Web3.js API.

 #### `TransportU2F`